bigfishgames-opensource/GameBenchAPI-PyClient/docs/source/global_settings.rst

         'company_id': '',
     }

-If the API endpoint ever changes it can simply be updated in this file.
+If the API endpoint ever changes it can be updated in this file.

 The company ID can be found on the `GameBench Web Dashboard <https://web.gamebench.net>`__.
 Once signed in go to the 'My Account' section.
 The company id is the alpha-numeric string